WebMD: Better Information. Better Health.

-Bipolar Disorder Health Center
+Bipolar Disorder and Suicide

 People with bipolar disorder are at great risk for suicide if they are not getting treatment.
 The National Mental Health Association reports that 30%-70% of suicide victims have suffered from a form of depression.
-Men commit almost 75% of suicides, even though twice as many women attempt it.
+Men commit almost 75% of suicides, even though twice as many women attempt suicide.

 Risk factors for suicide include: